material-motion/material-motion/specifications/runtime/feature_transition_window.md

 }
 ```

-**Object type**: A timeline is an object.
+**Object type**: A transition window is an object.

 ```
-class Timeline {
+class TransitionWindow {
 }
 ```

-**Initial direction API**: A timeline is aware of its initial direction.
+**Initial direction API**: A transition window is aware of its initial direction.

 ```
-class Timeline {
+class TransitionWindow {
-  TimelineDirection initialDirection
+  TransitionWindowDirection initialDirection
 }
 ```